 "Consent is the death of data privacy as the vast majority of users will just accept the terms without actually reading them in order to use the service"

-We think that after - soon - eight failed presidencies the European Commission should finally accept that this legislative proposal was a huge mistake and cannot be cured.
-Our best option is now, to include the necessary rules (from the old ePrivacy directive, which is still in force) and create a new GDPR chapter on communication data, metadata and content.
+We think that after - soon - eight failed presidencies, the European Commission should finally accept that this legislative proposal will not be adopted.
+The best option is now to include the necessary rules (from the old ePrivacy directive, which is still in force) and create a new GDPR chapter on communication data, metadata and content.
 We could use the upcoming GDPR review in May 2021 for this legislative operation and by doing this, finally close this tedious chapter.